1coderookie/Kobra2ProInsights/docs/hardware/other.md

 I personally ended up with getting myself two of those tent style enclosures, just because I like the idea of being able to fold it together and put it in the closet if I don't need it anymore.
 There are quite a few of these tents available, but when taking a closer look at the various offers you'll see that most of them are actually the same, just being branded differently.
 I call them "generic" ones.
 Only some of the tents available on the market seem to really differ from those "generic" ones, here the ones from Creality and SainSmart have to be mentioned as you'll most likely come across them when you're searching for these tent style enclosures.
-I got myself one of those "generic" ones which was branded by Sunlu and one from SainSmart which I'll show in the following and mention some pros and cons I personally consider worth mentioning (pictures will be added soon).
+I got myself one of those "generic" ones which was branded by Sunlu and one from SainSmart which I'll show in the following and mention some pros and cons I personally consider worth mentioning.
-I didn't get the one fromm Creality as it was the smallest among those offers (width ~47.5cm) - even though it would be sufficient and the Go and Neo would fit in there, I personally like a bit of additional space as I often get my hands on the hardware anyway and therefore don't need to always take the printer out of the enclosure.
+I didn't get the one fromm Creality as it was the narrowest among those offers (width ~47.5cm) - even though it would be sufficient and the printer would fit in there (without the spool holder being mounted to the side), I personally like a bit of additional space as I often get my hands on the hardware anyway and therefore won't need to always take the printer out of the enclosure when choosing a slightly wider tent.

-**Sunlu (imho "generic")**
+***Sunlu (imho "generic" type of tent)***
 The size of this generic tent style enclosure one is about 55x64x74cm.
-Due to it's height, the enclosure allows the usage of the filament spool holder mounted to the top of the frame.
+Due to it's height, the enclosure allows the usage of a filament spool holder mounted to the top of the frame.

 | Sunlu closed | Sunlu open |
 |:------------:|:----------:|
 | ![Sunlu closed](../assets/images/enclosure_Sunlu_closed_web.jpg) | ![Sunlu open](../assets/images/enclosure_Sunlu_open_web.jpg) |

-When looking at the generic tent which in my case was branded by Sunlu, it hits the eye right away how thin the material is.
+When looking at the generic tent which in my case was branded by Sunlu, it hits the eye right away how thin the material actually is.
 The 'aluminum' is applied as some sort of sprayed on layer, there is no insulation between the outer material and the aluminum foil at the inside as there's just one layer of material.
-If you place a lamp inside the enclosure, you can see the light shining through the material (in the picture of the closed tent above you might be able to tell the reflecting spots, this is the aluminum coating shining through the outer material!) - I think this already speaks for itself.
+If you place a lamp inside the enclosure, you can see the light shining through the material (in the picture of the closed tent above you can see some bright spots within the black material at the outside - this is the aluminum coating shining through the outer material!) - I think this already speaks for itself.
 As expected, the insulating effect on noise, temperatures and fumes therefore is only small.
 The zipper isn't covered in any way and it doesn't appear to be made of a high quality anyway.
 The rods are made from fibreglas, the parts where the rods are being stuck into are made from plastic.
 The following pictures show some close-up views of the material and the zipper.